Gradiant/pulpocon2022-estrategias-despliegue/blue-green/README.md

 # To see the deployment in action, open a new terminal and run the following command.
 $ watch kubectl get pods

-# Then deploy version 2 of the application
+# Then deploy version 2 of the application option green
-$ kubectl apply -f deploy-app-v2-green.yaml
+$ kubectl apply -f app-v2-green.yaml

 # Wait for all the version 2 pods to be running
 $ kubectl rollout status deploy my-app-v2 -w